 What is the difference between article matches and title matches?

-You will notice on the results page that there are multiple types of matches: article matches, phrase matches, matches, and title matches.
+You will notice on the results page that there are multiple types of matches: article matches, phrase matches, general matches, and title matches.
 Matches refer to articles found that contain all of your keywords.
 However, these matches do not take into account the proximity of your terms.
-For example, if you search school lunches, you might get results that mention schools in the first paragraph and lunches at the end of the article.
+For example, if you search 'school lunches', you might get results that mention schools in the first paragraph and lunches at the end of the article.
 The words aren’t connected at all.
 Phrase matches, on the other hand, are matches where all of your search words appear together as a phrase.
 That same search would turn up articles with the both school and lunches next to each other.
 Title and article matches are fairly self-explanatory.
 These matches are articles that have titles similar to your keywords.